Skip to content

 As destination for the first connection operated by an electric airplane, Bergen Airport is positioning itself for sustainable aviation.
 As part of operator Avinor’s ambitious goals for emission reductions, Flesland is preparing to become a key hub for future based technology, underscoring Greater Bergen’s commitment to innovation and environmental stewardship.

 From Augst next year an electric airplane will connect Stavanger and Bergen on a trial basis.
 The goal is to learn how green technologies can help reduce emissions from airplane travels.
-The plane will be delivered from Beta Technologies and operated by Bristow Group Norway.
+The plane will be delivered from Beta Technologies and operated by Bristow Group Norway, according to Avinor and Stavanger Næringsforening, who for years have worked to launch thos project.

 Norwegian aviation fossil-free by 2050